|

 -

-Manual fallback (if you start MinIO without Compose setup):
+Manual fallback (if you start RustFS without Compose setup):

-mc alias set local http://localhost:9000 emailvault emailvault_password mc mb -p local/emailvault mc anonymous set none local/emailvault - Alternatively, from the MinIO Console (http://localhost:9001):
+mc,aws s3):mc alias set local http://localhost:9000 emailvault emailvault_password mc mb -p local/emailvault mc anonymous set none local/emailvault

 Production notes